YashdalfTheGray/auto-ngtemplate-loader/README.md

 ### Miscellaneous

 This project also includes an `.nvmrc`.
 This is to tell [`nvm`](https://github.com/creationix/nvm) what version of Node.js to use for this project.
-It is set to v12.18.2 which is the current LTS release.
-However, any Node.js version greater than v12.18.2 should also work.
+It is set to v16 which is the current release.
+However, we run tests on node LTS versions 10, 12, and 14 as well.

-The project is also compatible with [`yarn`](https://yarnpkg.com/), Facebook's package manager.
-Normal `yarn` commands apply.

 ## Resources